tomtom637/react-starter-app/README.md

 This is a work in progress starter for a react application with:

+- prop-types (to add types to our props)
 - vite (compiler)
 - vitest (tests)
 - jotai (state management)